TheDarkestDay/otus-java-developer/conclusions.md

 ## Objective

-An application was created to solve one particular business task - to log sequence of number to the STDOUT.
+An application was created to solve one particular task - to demonstrate an example of memory leak and Java program crash with `OutOfMemoryError`.
-These numbers can be later used by any other systems or external customers.

-An objective of this research is to find to most suitable GC for such application.
+An objective of this research is to find such GC implementation which would make a demo execution time (until the OOM) as low as possible for the sake of better viewability and usefulness in educational purpose.

-Considering the typical use case (providing data for external users) of the target system the following params would be considered
-mainly:
- 1. Latency - how much time is spent for GC work considering the total execution time?
- 2. Overall ability to sustain an application lifetime - for how long an application can be alive until the OOM?

 ## Results

+As a part of this research only two GC implementations were considered - SerialGC and G1.
+Below you can find the testing results.

 ### Total time before OOM